OpenMind/brainpack/README.md

 ### Hardware Limitations

 Common pain points include weak loudspeakers, lack of USB ports for additional sensors, lack of a touchscreen, lack of directional microphones, and outdated secondary computing modules.
-This means that even when purchasing a sophisticated robot such as Unitree G1, substantial time and efforts must be spent on specialized cabling, 3D-printed parts, and add-on sensors, simply to conduct basic experiments and product development.
+This means that even when purchasing a sophisticated robot such as Unitree G1, to conduct basic experiments and product development substantial time and effort must be spent on specialized cabling, 3D-printed parts, and add-on sensors.

 ### Fragmentation and Scalability

 The robotics landscape is massive and highly fragmented.
-With over 400 active companies developing diverse robotic platforms and form factors, one impediment is the lack of global standards.
-Currently, there are no standards for integrating or swapping key components — whether that involves sensors, computing power, or power distribution.
+With over 400 active companies developing diverse robotic platforms and form factors, one impediment is the lack of hardware standards for integrating or swapping key components — whether that involves sensors, computing power, or power distribution.
+Imagine if your desktop PC were composed entirely of custom parts and you could not assemble the computer from standardized parts to fit your unique needs.

-This forces developers into a difficult cycle: when a solution product is built, it cannot be easily deployed across dozens of different robot brands and physical forms.
-This inefficiency means development efforts are tied to single-brand and single form factor platforms.
+This forces developers into a difficult cycle: when a solution is built, it cannot be easily deployed across different robot brands and physical forms.
+This inefficiency means development efforts are tied to single-brand and single form factors.
 The BrainPack provides a standardized interface, establishing a common layer of capability that allows software and intelligence to run across multiple robot hardware platforms.

 ### Data Security and Privacy